VANTABLACK TMB019C ISBN 978-0 -9974578-0-3

 We're Going to be Friends TMB017 ISBN 9780996401692

-• WE’RE GOING TO BE FRIENDS, a new children’s book based on one of the most loved and recognizable songs by THE WHITE STRIPES.
+• WE’RE GOING TO BE FRIENDS, a new children’s book based on song lyrics from one of the most loved and recognizable songs by THE WHITE STRIPES.

 • WE’RE GOING TO BE FRIENDS is the first book by twelve-time Grammy winning musician, actor, and producer JACK WHITE.